196Sebastian/196Sebastian/README.md

 Hello World, I'm Sebastian Correa!

-A bit about myself, I’m a software engineer originally from Chicago, now based in Yokohama, Kanagawa, Japan!
+A bit about myself, I’m a software engineer originally from Chicago, now based in Yokohama City, Japan!
 As of now, I am focused on Android Development and Kotlin but still wish to explore many fields.
 What I love about programming is that you can consistently create logic that interacts with the other parts of the computer and/or other applications with no limitations besides your own ability.